lespoupeesrusses/MTP_LMS/README-EN.md

 ```

-The callback of `moduleWon` returns:
+The callback of `sendModuleCompletion` returns:

 ```javascript